BIGJRA/BIGJRA.github.io/reborn.md

     - Tackle
     - Bounce

-This cruel thief has a Z move and some Pokemon with Desert Field synergy, but they shouldn't be too tough to take out.
+This cruel thief has a Z-move and some Pokemon with Desert Field synergy, but they shouldn't be too tough to take out.
 Just be careful of the sixth, who can easily sweep your team if you aren't careful.

 By defeating him we can finally get our hands on our birthright.
 We get **Magikarp**.